 - Taking tests and

 This no longer is fundamental to teach the students in the 21st century.
-This is why CBSE board have welcomed the project-based training and learning program for the students.
+This is why CBSE board has welcomed the project-based training and learning program for the students.
 Including Maths project in the CBSE and ICSE curriculum have helped millions of students in their career endeavour.